-If, on the other hand, you do not intend to do your work on nice.fas.harvard.edu, you may proceed to download a gzip-compressed tarball or a ZIP file containing this project1-7.0/ directory from the course's website to your local machine.
+If, on the other hand, you do not intend to do your work on nice.fas.harvard.edu, you may proceed to download a gzip-compressed tarball or a ZIP file containing this project1-8.0/ directory from the course's website to your local machine.
 Or, of course, can you transfer the directory itself via SFTP to your local machine.
 Refer to this document's Appendix for further directions.

-$^{^2}$ Beware the distinction between ~cscie259 and ~/cscie259.
+2 Beware the distinction between ~cscie259 and ~/cscie259.

-Notice, now, that your project1-7.0/ directory is structured as follows.
+Notice, now, that your project 1-8.0/ directory is structured as follows.

 '''

-project1-7.0/
+project1-8.0/

 docs/

 cscie259/

 project1/

 mf/

 samples/

 xml/

 src/

 cscie259/

 project1/

 mf/

 '''

 Not surprisingly, many of these directories contain one or more files.
-For instance, project1-7.0/ contains build.xml, a configuration file for Ant, the build tool you will use to build Project 1's components.3 (In fact, during development, this tool will automatically generate a build/ directory in your project1-7.0/ directory containing your .class files.)
-In project1-7.0/docs/, you will find Javadoc for this project's distribution code.
-(Incidentally, as discussed later in this document, anytime you modify or add to that code for Javadoc update those this project, you can easily with Ant.)
-In project1-7.0/samples/xml/, you will find a finite supply of XML files that you're welcome to use during any testing of your code.
-Finally, in project1-7.0/src/, you will find this project's distribution code, which has been divided into two packages: cscie259.project1 and cscie259.project1.mf.
+For instance, project1-8.0/ contains build.xml, a configuration file for Ant, the build tool you will use to build Project 1's components.3 (In fact, during development, this tool will automatically generate a build/ directory in your project1-8.0/ directory containing your .class files.)
+In project1-8.0/docs/, you will find Javadoc for this project's distribution code.
+(Incidentally, as discussed later in this document, anytime you modify or add to that code for project, easily update those Javadoc with this project1-8.0/samples/xml/, you will find a finite supply of XML files that you're welcome to use during any testing of your code.
+Finally, in project1-8.0/src/, you will find this project's distribution code, which has been divided into two packages: cscie259.project1 and cscie259.project1.mf.

-Ensure that everything is in order by executing the following command from within your project1-7.0/ directory.
+Ensure that everything is in order by executing the following command from within your project1-8.0/ directory.